Wavetek Signal Generator

 fact it was (a) clearly going to be cheap and (b) made by Hewlett

-out some tests.
-When I last used it I was aware of a message
+out some basic tests.
+When I last used it I was aware of a warning

-popping up in the display and this generally corresponded with
+message intermittently popping up in the display and this generally

-a disturbance in the RF output so I checked and discovered the
+corresponded with a disturbance in the RF output so I checked

-clever diagnostic hardware and firmware was certainly picking
+diagnostic hardware and firmware was certainly picking up a problem

 I rigged up a test, connecting my scope